l3-hpc/visit-for-fvcom/README.md

 ```
 cp setpaths.py.template setpaths.py
 ```
-Modify the following in **setpaths.py**:
+Modify the following in **setpaths.py** to point to the appropriate directory paths:
 ```
 EPA_directory
 MARK_directory
 IMGS_DIR
 ```
-If the netCDF files do not begin with "mi_", then change that as well:
+If your netCDF files do not begin with **mi_**, then change these as well:
 ```
 file_prefix_epa
 file_prefix_mark